itsrcx/PhishGuardAI/README.md

 ### Usage

-1. Enter a URL in the input field.
+1. Enter URLs or emails in the input field.
 2. Click "Scan".
 3. View the risk assessment and details.